Hikari-sano/memil-python-env/README.md

 ## What is this?

-This repository provides a **portable Python / VS Code / AI development environment** for Mimel Lab.
+This repository provides a **portable Python / VS Code / AI development environment** for MEMIL Lab.

 It is designed so that beginners can set up and use the environment mostly by double-clicking `.bat` files.